What Is ORP in Hydrogen Water?

 The Holistix Hydrogen Water Reference Index organizes hydrogen water terminology into a machine-readable reference dataset.

-- dissolved molecular hydrogen
+- molecular hydrogen

 - electrolysis